SyntaxDevTeam/CleanerX/README.md

 CleanerX is a sophisticated plugin designed to filter and replace inappropriate language with censored alternatives or remove it entirely, ensuring a clean and respectful gaming environment.

 ## Information
-* [x] CleanerX was designed specifically for the latest version of Minecraft 1.20.6-1.21.1
+* [x] CleanerX was designed specifically for the latest version of Minecraft 1.20.6-1.21+
-* [x] Optimized for Paper engines
+* [x] Written and optimized for the Paper engine and its modifications such as Pufferfish and Purpur
 * [x] Requires Java 21 or newer to work correctly
 * [x] Written in the modern programming language Kotlin, which is more expressive and safer than Java.